pyfar/pyfar/CONTRIBUTING.rst

 - Commit all changes to develop
 - Update HISTORY.rst in develop
+- Check if new contributors should be added to AUTHORS.rst
 - Merge develop into main

 Switch to main and run::